William Burkitt (judge): Education

 From the Irish branch of a prominent family of judges, theologians, and doctors, Burkitt was born in Dublin.
 He was educated at Trinity College Dublin and called to the bar at Middle Temple.

 He took the Indian Civil Service exams in 1860 and graduated to the Bengal Civil Service in 1869.

 Career

 William Burkitt arrived in India on 11 October 1861.
-From October 1862, he served in the North Western Provinces as Assistant Magistrate and Collector, Joint Magistrate and Deputy Collector, District and Sessions Judge (from 1862–1891) in Gorakhpur, Basti, Banda, Cawnpore (or Kanpur), Bareilly, Muzaffarnagar, Saharanpur, Etawah, Azamgarh, and Mathura, and, later, as a Judicial Commissioner in locations such as Oudh, Allahabad, Delhi and Calcutta.
+From October 1862, he served in the North Western Provinces as Assistant Magistrate and Collector, Joint Magistrate and Deputy Collector, District and Sessions Judge (from 1862 to 1891) in Gorakhpur, Basti, Banda, Cawnpore (or Kanpur), Bareilly, Muzaffarnagar, Saharanpur, Etawah, Azamgarh, and Mathura, and, later, as a Judicial Commissioner in locations such as Oudh, Allahabad, Delhi and Calcutta.

-He served as a High Court Judge in Allahabad (1895-1908) and was appointed Chief Justice of the United Provinces and as Puisne Judge (1895), the most senior category of judges in British India.
+He served as a High Court Judge in Allahabad (1895–1908) and was appointed Chief Justice of the United Provinces and as Puisne Judge (1895), the most senior category of judges in British India.

 He was made a Knight Bachelor on 19 July 1904, the year of his retirement.